suhaibchaudhry/tx-printco-web-app/README.md

 - Get facility again for options before calculating shipping, default facility will be used for shipping estimates.

-- Crawl should not cache products/ index pages.
+- Crawler should not cache products/ index pages.

 - Implement quantity discounts and other run size prices later.